cesar-rgon/desktop-app-installer/README.md

   # ...
   ```
   Considerations:
-  * The filename must be identically (case-sensitive) to the application name defined in [applicationList](./etc/applicationList) file.
+  * The filename must be identically (case-sensitive) to the application name defined in [applicationList][applicationList] file.

 2. Add neccessary commands at the end of the file to download and install the non-repository application
   Considerations: